 The deadline for the next round of applications is 5 p.m. on Friday the 30th of November 2018.

 Further information about how to apply for the Fellowship is also available.

 To be eligible for the Monash-WHO Fellowship, students must be currently enrolled in the Monash Master of Bioethics program or apply no later than one semester after completing the course.

 For some background information on the program, see:

 - General information about the WHO Internship Programme (which Monash Fellows will become part of).
 It should be noted that Master of Bioethics students (or graduates) can apply directly to the WHO Internship Programme whether or not they apply for or are awarded a Fellowship–i.e., if able to self-fund a visit to WHO.
 It would in principle be possible for any Master of Bioethics student serving as a WHO Intern (with or without a Fellowship) to enrol in the Professional Internship Unit (i.e., APG5044) (as part of the Master of Bioethics program)—but this is not required.

 - WHO’s page on past interns at http://www.who.int/genomics/interns/pastinterns/en/ and

-- the announcement of the fellowship in the Monash Memo.
+- The announcement of the Monash-WHO Fellowship in the Monash Memo.